nikic/PHP-Parser/doc/4_Code_generation.markdown

 Builders
 --------

-The project provides builders for classes, methods, functions, parameters and properties, which allow creating node trees with a fluid interface, instead of instantiating all nodes manually.
+The project provides builders for classes, interfaces, methods, functions, parameters and properties, which allow creating node trees with a fluid interface, instead of instantiating all nodes manually.

 Here is an example: